 - Who is eligible for a second PPP loan?

 - What are the application requirements for a second draw PPP loan?

 - How do I demonstrate a quarterly 25% reduction in revenue if I don’t have accurate quarterly records?

-Congress has signed into law a bill extending the PPP program until March 31, 2021, so if you haven’t applied, you need to get on that ASAP.
-But more importantly for those who have already applied for PPP loans in 2020 and been funded, the new bill allows you to apply for “second draw” PPP loan as long as you meet certain qualifications.
+President Biden has signed into law a bill extending the PPP program application window until May 31, 2021, so if you haven’t applied, you need to get on that ASAP.
+But more importantly for those who have already applied for PPP loans in 2020 and been funded, the 2021 bills allows you to apply for “second draw” PPP loan as long as you meet certain qualifications.